Question:medium

 Solution and Explanation

-Step 1: Semiconductor Resistivity Formula
+Step 1: Semiconductor Resistivity Definition

-Semiconductor resistivity \( \rho \) is defined as: \[ \rho = \frac{m}{n e^2 \tau} \] \( m \) = electron mass, \( n \) = charge carrier density, \( e \) = electron charge, \( \tau \) = relaxation time.
+Semiconductor resistivity \( \rho \) is defined by the equation: \[ \rho = \frac{m}{n e^2 \tau} \] In this formula: - \( m \) represents electron mass, - \( n \) denotes the number density of charge carriers, - \( e \) signifies the electron charge, - \( \tau \) indicates the relaxation time.

-Step 2: Temperature Impact on Resistivity
+Step 2: Temperature's Impact on Resistivity

-For semiconductors, rising temperatures: Increase charge carrier density \( n \) substantially via thermal excitation.
-Decrease relaxation time \( \tau \) due to heightened scattering.
+With rising temperature in semiconductors: The charge carrier density \( n \) experiences a substantial increase due to thermal excitation.
+The relaxation time \( \tau \) declines as scattering intensifies.

 Was this answer helpful?